HTTP Calls to Third-Party Servers

-This section only pertains to you if you have joined Mignori’s TestFlight program.
+This section only applies to you if you have joined Mignori’s TestFlight program.

-We have access to the Apple IDs that are enrolled in the Beta Program any time.
+We have access to the Apple IDs that are enrolled in the Beta Program any time, but only IDs that have been added manually.
+We cannot see the Apple IDs of people who joined the program through a TestFlight link.
 Our Beta Program uses Apple’s TestFlight, so you agree you understand the implications and policies of this tool.
 We only have access to the e-mails tied to the Apple IDs, and if you provide us, your first name and last name.
-In general, we avoid storing the First and Last names, but if you filled the beta program form instead of requesting access in other ways, we have the names you provided us and the e-mail for your Apple ID.
+In general, we avoid storing the First and Last names, but if you filled the old beta program form instead of requesting access in other ways, we have the names you provided us and the e-mail for your Apple ID.
 This information will never be shared with third parties.
 You may request to be removed from the Beta Program any time.
 Removing you from the Beta program will ensure we no longer see your Apple ID e-mail and/or your name, and you will no longer be able to use beta builds of the app.
 Additionally, we can see the number of crashes you have experienced, the last version of the app you have installed, and the number of times you have launched the app.
 This information helps us remove inactive testers and keep our testers list small.

 The e-mail you provided us may be stored in MailChimp for mailing list purposes, and by signing up to the Beta Program, you agree to give us permission to store your e-mail address there and allow us to send you e-mail.
 We will only send e-mails with the purpose of the app.
 We may send you surveys about the experience using the app, we may contact you personally if we think you are having problems, and we may notify you of new releases.
 We will never use the mailing list to send you newsletters, spam, or anything other that is not related to the Mignori app itself.